Pneumonitis

 Bronchoscopy

-During bronchoscopy, your doctor may flush a section of your lung with a saltwater solution to collect lung cells and other materials.
+Your doctor may flush a section of your lung with a saltwater solution to collect lung cells and other materials.
 This flushing procedure is known as a lavage.
-Your doctor may also insert a tiny tool through the scope to remove a small sample of cells from the lung tissue for testing.

 Surgical lung biopsy

-In some cases, your doctor may want to examine larger samples of tissue from several locations in your lungs that cannot be reached via bronchoscopy.
-A surgical procedure to obtain these samples may be necessary.
+Your doctor may want to examine larger samples of tissue from several sites in your lungs that can't be reached using bronchoscopy.
+A surgical procedure to collect these samples may be needed.
+Although a surgical biopsy is invasive and has a risk of complications, it may be the only way to make the right diagnosis.
+This procedure may be done as a minimally invasive surgery.

 Treatment

-If you have hypersensitivity or chemical pneumonitis, your doctor will recommend eliminating exposure to the allergen or chemical irritating your lungs.
+If you have pneumonitis caused by chemical irritation or an allergic reaction, your healthcare professional will likely recommend stopping the exposure that's irritating your lungs.
 This step should help lessen your symptoms.

 • Oxygen therapy.
-If you're having a lot of trouble breathing, you may need oxygen therapy through a mask or plastic tubing with prongs that fit into your nostrils.
-Some people need oxygen therapy constantly, while others might need it only during exercise or sleep.
+If you're having a lot of trouble breathing, you may need oxygen therapy through a mask or through a plastic tubing with tips that fit into your nose.
+You may use oxygen when you sleep or exercise.
+But some people need oxygen all the time.
+Carrying a small tank of oxygen or using a portable oxygen concentrator can help you be more mobile.

 Lifestyle and home remedies